 - Attend the fall Department of Chemical and Paper Engineering meet-and-greet and first Ts’ai Lun student organization meeting.

-- Attend the Paper Technology Foundation Annual Scholarship Recognition and Mentoring Program events (fall and spring).
+- Attend the Paper Technology Foundation Annual Scholarship Recognition and Mentoring Program events (October and April).

 - Join Ts’ai Lun registered student organization each semester of study as a dues-paying member at $10 per semester and attend four Ts’ai Lun registered student organization meetings per year (two meetings per semester) to learn about industry jobs and corporations.